Course overviewLaw A Level City of Bristol College

 You will be assessed throughout the duration of the course through a combination of assignments, practical work, observation and presentations.

 Future career and study opportunities

-You could progress to a Degree in Law or other subjects or a Law Apprenticeship.
+You could progress to a degree in Law or other subjects, or a legal apprenticeship.

 You may also complete a CILEX (Chartered Institute of Legal Executives) qualification.
 A Level Law gives you exemptions from some of the CILEX modules.

 This course is free to anyone aged 16-18.

 As a City of Bristol College student, you may incur additional costs to attend your course.
 For example, it is likely you may need to pay for travel and stationery.

 Many courses offer learning opportunities that you may need to pay for.
 This may include things like study visits and visiting speakers.
 We will let you know in advance if there will be additional costs.

 If you are on a limited income, you may be able to receive help from our Learner Support Funding Bursary.

 For guidance on which career path to take, to explore career options related to our courses, find out which careers are in demand, and then get the training you need.